 Cooperation Buffalo is led by Buffalo cooperators: community members with experience launching and working in worker cooperatives, housing cooperatives, and community land trusts.
 Cooperatives that receive support from Cooperation Buffalo join the governance of the organization and the loan fund, participating in democratic decisions regarding loans, long-term strategy, and what services to provide.

-Get in on the economic democracy:
+Join the movement for economic democracy:

-Cooperation Buffalo is a member of
+Cooperation Buffalo is a member of Seed Commons

 Locally Rooted Member Funds